-Signaling and Motility: Along with control of cellular growth and differentiation, morphogenesis is one of the fundamental aspects of biology.
+Signaling and Motility: Along with the control of cellular growth and differentiation, morphogenesis is one of the fundamental aspects of biology.
 It causes a cell to polarize or an organism to develop its shape.
-Morphogenetic responses can be induced by environmental chemicals or by mechanical cues as well as cell-cell interactions.
-These stimuli initiate a spontaneous and active response in cells, for example, adhesion on surfaces, directed movement within their environment, or cytoskeleton organization, which in turn impacts division.
+Morphogenetic responses can be induced by environmental chemicals or by mechanical cues as well as cellcell interactions.
+These stimuli initiate a spontaneous and active response of cells, e.g. adhesion on surfaces, directed movement within their environment or cytoskeleton organisation, which in turn impacts division.

 In the context of MaxSynBio, we summarize the entirety of the above life processes under the term "minimal cellular system".
-The combination of these processes is a prerequisite for a functional living entity.
+The combination of these processes is the prerequisite for a functional living entity.
 The minimal cellular system is based on all the key aspects outlined above, with the very important initial condition of being compartmentalized.
 Nearly all life processes take place in compartments (or sub-compartments) consisting of membrane structures functionalized with embedded proteins.
-It is actually this compartmentalization that ensures that living systems are able to operate far from thermodynamic equilibrium.
-As a consequence, synthetic life processes also must be reconstituted in cell-like microcompartments.
+Its is actually this compartmentalization that ensures that living systems are able to operate far away from thermodynamic equilibrium.
+As a consequence, synthetic life processes also must be reconstituted in cell-like micro-compartments.

-In principle, there is no restriction concerning the molecules and materials to be used.
-However, with regard to the nature of functional elements that could implement the complex set of features required, it would make sense to rely on biomolecules, primarily proteins.
-Thus, the efficient generation and reconstitution of functional proteins in cellfree environments is of paramount importance and probably the greatest challenge for enterprises like this.
-However, any future engineering approach will also have to look into potential non-natural replacements of these building blocks.
-In addition, smart new laboratory routines will have to be employed to assemble fluid-based systems on the scale of cells.
+In principle, there is no restriction concerning the molecules and materials which are to be used.
+However, with regard to the nature of functional elements that could implement the complex set of features asked for, it suggests itself to rely on biomolecules, primarily proteins.
+Thus, the efficient generation and reconstitution of functional proteins in cell-free environments is of paramount importance and probably the greatest challenge for enterprises like this.
+However, any future engineering approach will also have to look into potential non-natural replacements of building blocks.
+In addition, smart new lab routines will have to be employed to assemble fluid-based systems on the scale of cells.
 Thus, the importance of new nano- and microfluidic handling routines in bottom-up synthetic biology cannot be overestimated.
-We will briefly touch upon these aspects and how we will employ them in our initiative (Figure 1).
+We will briefly touch upon these aspects and how we are going to employ them in our initiative (Figure 1).